 HPV vaccines are highly effective at preventing the infection of susceptible women with the HPV types covered by the vaccine.
 In clinical trials, both vaccines are over 99% effective at preventing pre-cancerous lesions associated with HPV types 16 or 18 in young women.
 Current studies suggest that protection is maintained for at least ten years.
 Based on the immune responses, it is expected that protection will be extended further; long-term follow-up studies are in place.

 Males are not currently covered by the national immunisation programme.
 This is currently the subject of much debate and controversy.
 Gender-neutral vaccination has been recommended in other countries, such as the USA, Canada, Australia and Austria.
-This is because, although there may be a herd immunity effect in reducing genital warts in heterosexual men, it discriminates against homosexual men.
+This is because, although there may be a herd immunity effect in reducing genital warts in heterosexual men, it discriminates against men who have sex with men.